mriesch-tum/mbsolve/README.md

 system on graphics processing units (GPUs).
 Different solvers are implemented in this subproject.

-- solver-generic: A no-op test solver for testing purposes only.
-May be discarded in future.

 - tools: Various scripts in different scripting languages.

 - writer-hdf5: Writes the results into the HDF5 format.